-Investigators at or above the level of Assistant Professor (or equivalent) may be named by the organization.
+Investigators at or above the level of Assistant Professor (or equivalent) may be named by the organization as the Principal Investigator (PI) on the application.

 Industry titles may not be analogous to the faculty hierarchy in academia.
 For industry, investigators at or above an independent scientist level may be named by the company as the PI on the application.